-Students also have the option of taking approved courses through our cross-registration agreements with the Seminary of the Southwest and Austin Graduate School of Theology, as well as graduate-level courses from The University of Texas at Austin and St. Edward's University.
+Students also have the option of taking approved courses through our cross-registration agreements with the Seminary of the Southwest and Lipscomb University Austin as well as graduate-level courses from The University of Texas at Austin and St. Edward's University.
 Additionally, elective credit can be earned through Hearer's Credit (page 41) or, in special cases, through a directed study project (page 38).